 First, every document I consult is assigned a number.

-This way, on any day, I can see more or less what is happening to my character, her loved ones, her enemies, on the political front, etc. I reference each item by document number and page number, where applicable, and put my own thoughts in grey.
+This way, on any day, I can see more or less what is happening to my character, her loved ones, her enemies, and what is happening on the political front, etc. I reference each item by document number and page number, where applicable, and put my own thoughts in grey.

-For facts about daily life and individuals, I use Notebook, a Mac outlining software program, again referencing details with book and page number.
+For facts about daily life and individuals, I use an outlining program such as OmniOutliner, referencing details with book and page number.
+(The image below is from Notebook, a Mac outlining software program that I used for over a decade but is no longer available.)

-An outlining program such as this one is useful because I can search it easily.
-The important thing about a research method — any research method — is evolving a way to store facts so one can easily find what one needs to know.
+An outlining program is useful because one can search it easily.
+The important thing about a research method — any research method — is having a way to store facts so one can easily find what one needs to know.

 I write many drafts, continuing to research as I go.
 If I hit a dry spell, research will invariably replenish me.